coolinmc6/advanced_javascript/README.md

 ### Lecture 20: What is the Prototype OO pattern?

 - This is an alternative object-oriented solution for inheritance
-- prototypal inheritance is just the prototype chain - there is no classes that we have to worry about
+- prototypal inheritance is just the prototype chain - there are no classes that we have to worry about
 - this is seen as a more natural type of OO programming in JavaScript

 ```js